-Guido Lanfranchi is a junior research fellow at Clingendael’s Conflict Research Unit (CRU).
+Guido Lanfranchi is a research fellow at Clingendael’s Conflict Research Unit (CRU).
 He contributes to CRU’s Horn of Africa programme, focusing on Sudan, Ethiopia and Somalia.
 Guido’s research interests revolve around the interplay between economic, political and security dynamics, with a focus on how economic interests and business elites shape governance arrangements and conflict patterns.
 Guido also conducts research on geopolitical dynamics in the Horn of Africa, including the engagement of various foreign powers (Russia, China, Arab Gulf states, etc.).

 Guido holds a master’s degree in International Security from SciencesPo Paris and a bachelor's degree in International Studies from Leiden University.
 Prior to joining Clingendael, he interned at the Council of the EU, where he worked on EU-Africa relations, and collaborated as reporter and associate editor with Diplomat Magazine The Netherlands.
 Before moving into the field of international studies, Guido earned a BSc in Biomedical Engineering from Politecnico di Milano.